BTBMan/minimal-dex/README.md

-# Next.js Foundry Scaffold
+# Minimal DEX

-A scaffold for building a Next.js dapp with Foundry.
+Minimal implementation of Uniswap V3 using Foundry and Next.js.